 It’s a word that has a positive connotation to most people.
 Convenience is the ability to do more with your time.
-In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often can feel very empty.
+In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often feels very empty.

 Convenience is also destroying America’s incredibly dynamic culture.

 Convenience does not urge you to take the time to create something unique.
 Convenience does not encourage you to spend several hours, days, or weeks to learn a new craft.
 Convenience does not inspire exploration, deviation, or experience.
-Convenience pushes us to accomplish more, more, more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Convenience pushes us to accomplish ever more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Efficiency replaces aesthetic.

 It’s an oxymoron, if you get right down to it.
-Convenience encourages you to do things faster & more efficiently so you have more time to do more things… except oftentimes, that “more time” is not spent experiencing something new and different.
+Convenience encourages you to do things more efficiently so you have more time to do more things… except oftentimes, that “more time” is not spent experiencing something new and different.
 Convenience often lulls us into dull routine.
 Or worse yet, that extra time is wasted working longer hours, driving further to more distant destinations, watching Netflix or scrolling through social media.
 We don’t learn new skills, we don’t build new things, we don’t create or generate or flex our brains – we take the most convenient option so we have more time to … veg.

 As the host & primary author of the Take Back Roads blog, the idea for this blog struck me after taking a particularly lengthy drive – all highways – south to Myrtle Beach from Pittsburgh for our family’s summer vacation.
 My wife and I were sitting in our beach chairs in the pounding Atlantic surf, unwinding from your ordinary American stressors – family, work, money, education (she’s just about to start her doctoral degree in psychology), and of course, the drive down.